Inside: Career lessons learned from seven Uber drivers who have it all figured out.

-Career and Life Lesson: Understand yourself and when you’re in the zone.
+Career Lesson: Understand yourself and when you’re in the zone.

 For Mark, early o’clock was his zone.
 He was up and at ’em before the crack of dawn because he’s a morning person and felt he did his best, and most efficient work, before the sun came up.